MAC is a Body Safe School

 - Identify the reason why the child and adult are leaving the group area.

 - Identify the location in which the adult and child will be.

 - Indicate the time frame in which this activity should occur.

 - Take the child to take care of the situation.

 - Upon returning to the group, check in with the same adult to make note that the child and adult are back with the group.

-“Ms. Eliza, Sally has wet herself while playing here on the playground.
-I’m going to take her inside to the classroom so she can put dry clothes on.
-We’ll be back in about 10 minutes.”
+"Ms. Eliza, Sally has wet herself while playing here on the playground.
+I'm going to take her inside to the classroom so she can get dry clothes, and we'll be back in about 15 minutes."

-Along with a yearly staff training in body safety practices and protocol, parent education classes are also offered to ensure all adults in our community are on the same proverbial page.
-We are proud to offer an environment where the safety of children on all levels is regarded with the utmost importance.
+Along with a yearly staff training in body safety practices and protocol with Feather Berkower, founder of Parenting Safe Children, parent education classes are offered to ensure all adults in our community are on the same proverbial page.
+We are proud to provide an environment where the safety of children on all levels is regarded with the utmost importance.